Whirlpool Cabrio Bearing Replacement: Bearing-Only vs. Full Tub Assembly

 Labor time: 2-3 hours.

-Process: Remove the agitator and inner basket, disconnect the suspension rods, remove the drive shaft assembly and motor, lift out the old outer tub, install the new tub assembly, reassemble.
+Process: Remove the agitator and inner basket, disconnect the suspension rods, remove the drive shaft assembly and motor, lift out the old outer tub, install the new outer tub, reassemble.

-No bearing press required.
-No risk of tub cracking.
-The new tub comes with a new bearing already pressed in at the factory.
-The hub bore is new.
-You're guaranteed a correct bearing fit.
+No field pressing required and no risk of cracking a brittle old tub during separation.
+The replacement tub arrives with a new bearing already pressed in at the factory and a fresh hub bore, so you're guaranteed a correct bearing fit without the W10447783 press tool.

-- The customer is on a tight budget and accepts the labor time difference
+- The customer is on a tight budget and accepts the longer labor time

-- You have a bearing press and know the Cabrio disassembly well enough to do it in under 4 hours
+- You own the W10447783 press tool (or its bundle) and know the Cabrio disassembly well enough to do it in under 4 hours

-- The machine is relatively new (under 7 years) and the tub plastic is in good condition
+- The machine is relatively new and the tub plastic is in good condition

 - First time doing this model (the learning curve is real)